-Currently, Sindia is a postdoctoral research associate working at Cardiff University in Wales on reconstructing records of sea surface temperature and atmospheric carbon dioxide concentrations across the Middle Miocene Climate Transition.
+Currently, Sindia is a Lecturer working at Cardiff University in Wales on reconstructing records of sea surface temperature and atmospheric carbon dioxide concentrations across the Middle Miocene Climate Transition.
 This epoch, about 16-11 million years ago, was a period of sharp drop in global temperatures and relevant to climate change science.

 In her own words: